-3 UCLA basketball players arrested in China to make statements
+3 UCLA basketball players arrested in China are suspended

 Story highlights

-(CNN)Will the three UCLA basketball players accused of shoplifting in China say, "Thank you, President Trump?"

-At least that's what was on the mind of the President on Wednesday, the same day the three freshmen are supposed to deliver their first public statements since returning to Los Angeles on Tuesday.
+He said he took "full responsibility for the mistake that I've made: shoplifting," and that his actions went "beyond me letting my school down, but I've let my country down."

+"To President Trump and the United States government, thank you for taking the time to intervene on our behalf," he added.
+"We really appreciate you helping us out."

-"Do you think the three UCLA Basketball Players will say thank you President Trump?
+Earlier in the day, Trump had tweeted: "Do you think the three UCLA Basketball Players will say thank you President Trump?
 They were headed for 10 years in jail!"

-Trump said on Twitter.
+Ball apologized to his family and teammates, calling the incident a "stupid mistake" and saying he had "learned my lesson."

+"What I did was stupid.
+There's no other way to put it," he said.

-LiAngelo Ball, Cody Riley and Jalen Hill were allowed to leave China after the situation was "resolved to the satisfaction of the Chinese authorities," said Larry Scott, commissioner of the Pacific-12 athletic conference, of which UCLA is a member.
+Ball, Riley and Hill were allowed to leave China after the situation was "resolved to the satisfaction of the Chinese authorities," said Larry Scott, commissioner of the Pac-12 athletic conference, of which UCLA is a member.

-Ball -- a brother of Los Angeles Lakers rookie Lonzo Ball -- Riley and Hill are scheduled to speak to reporters at UCLA on Wednesday morning, along with UCLA head coach Steve Alford and athletic director Dan Guerrero, the school said.

 The three were arrested last week while their team was in the city of Hangzhou ahead of the squad's season opener in Shanghai.
 They were questioned on suspicion of stealing sunglasses from a Louis Vuitton store near their hotel.

-The trio had stayed at the hotel, reportedly awaiting next steps in their case, while their teammates went to Shanghai, where UCLA defeated Georgia Tech 63-60 on Saturday.
+The three had stayed at the hotel, reportedly awaiting next steps in their case, while their teammates went to Shanghai, where UCLA defeated Georgia Tech 63-60 on Saturday.
 They stayed in China as their team returned to the United States over the weekend.

-Scott did not say how the case was resolved.
+School officials said the charges were withdrawn by Chinese authorities after the players admitted guilt.
 A conviction of grand larceny in China could result in years of prison.
 But Trump said Tuesday that he had asked Chinese President Xi Jinping to help.

 UCLA's trip coincided with Trump's two-day state visit to the Chinese capital, Beijing, as part of his 13-day trip to Asia.
 Trump told reporters that Xi had been helpful in working to resolve the case.